 NOTE: There is an entry fee of $25 to help defray exhibition costs.
 Once you’ve clicked SUBMIT at the bottom of the form, you will be redirected to the shopping cart to complete payment.
-You will receive confirmation via email.
+You will receive confirmations for BOTH the application and the payment via email.

 Since this is our annual member’s show, you will be contacted if your membership has lapsed or if you need to join.
 Or, simply add your membership to the shopping cart before you check out by clicking on MEMBERSHIP.